rlautan/recras-wordpress-plugin/readme.txt

   * duration - shows duration of this product, if product has a duration
   * image_url - gives the product image URL, if present.
 Note: any surrounding HTML/CSS, such as an `<img>` tag or `background-image` attribute will have to be written manually for maximum flexibility.
 When using quotation marks, be sure to use different marks in the shortcode and the surrounding code, or the image will not show.
   * minimum_amount - shows the minimum amount of this product
-  * title - shows the title of the product
+  * title - shows the title (display name) of the product
   * price_excl_vat - shows the price of the product, excluding VAT
   * price_incl_vat - same as above, but including VAT
   * description - shows the short description of the product